caiorodrigo10/Operabase/replit.md

 - Timeline now positions at bottom instantly for better user experience
 - Smooth scroll only used for new incoming messages during active chat

+### June 24, 2025 - Conversation System Universal Fix
+- Fixed API conversation lookup to handle all ID formats (scientific notation, regular numbers)
+- Enhanced message sending to work with any conversation ID format for all contacts
+- Improved conversation resolution to find actual database IDs from frontend parameters
+- Added cache invalidation for new messages to ensure real-time updates
+- System now supports messaging with any contact regardless of ID format or WhatsApp origin

 ### June 24, 2025 - Igor Venturin WhatsApp Conversation ID Fix ✅
 - Fixed conversation ID parsing issue for large WhatsApp IDs (5598876940345511948922493)
 - Resolved scientific notation conversion problem causing database lookup failures